ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-So, in this case, the @if@ statement must be checked when checking the entire
+So, in this case, the `if` statement must be checked when checking the entire
 assignment expression.
-This kind of things are laid out in the @switch@
+This kind of things are laid out in the `switch`
-statement of @value_expr()@.
+statement of `value_expr()`.